websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/accounts-api-basics.md

    unzip liferay-t5p9.zip
    ```

-2. Use the cURL script to add a new account to your Instance.
+2. Use the cURL script to add a new Account to your instance.
 On the command line, navigate to the `curl` folder.
 Execute the `Account_POST_ToInstance.sh` script.

     ```bash
     ./Account_POST_ToInstance.sh
     ```

-    The JSON response shows a new account has been added:
+    The JSON response shows a new Account has been added:

     ```bash
     "description" : "Foo",